Nuclear Testing 1945 - today

 A scant two weeks later, Pakistan reacted, conducting two underground nuclear tests at its Ras Koh range.

 Both India and Pakistan immediately moved to announce unilateral moratoriums on nuclear testing and have conducted no nuclear tests since 1998.

 The announced nuclear test by the DPRK on 9 October 2006 broke the eight-year-long de facto moratorium and was against the letter and spirit of the Comprehensive Nuclear- Test-Ban Treaty.

-The DPRK is the only country to have conducted nuclear tests in this century - on 9 October 2006, 25 May 2009 and 12 February 2013.
-All three events were quickly, reliably and precisely detected by the verification regime.
+The DPRK is the only country to have conducted nuclear tests in this century - on 9 October 2006, 25 May 2009, 12 February 2013 and 6 January 2016.
+All four events were quickly, reliably and precisely detected by the verification regime.
 After each of the tests, the UN Security Council unanimously adopted sanction resolutions.
 The DPRK's actions were met with near-universal expressions of concern, including for violations of the letter and spirit of the CTBT.

 To read more about the efforts and treaties curbing and banning nuclear testing, see The Treaty: History